bencherdev/bencher/services/console/src/content/learn/infoq.md

 Following the wisdom of Donald Knuth, we set out to discover what critical 3% of our simple profiler we needed to fix.
-We triangulated our performance regressions by using a sampling profiler based on `perf` that was visualized with flamegraphs and an instrumenting profiler with a custom allocator based on DHAT.
+We triangulated our performance regressions by using a sampling profiler based on `perf` that was visualized with flamegraphs and an instrumenting profiler for heap allocations based on DHAT.

 With our performance regression pinpointed, we then set about verifying our fix with a benchmark.
-The Criterion benchmarking harness provide invaluable for local benchmarking.
+The Criterion benchmarking harness proved invaluable for local benchmarking.
-However, to prevent performance regressions before they get merged in we implemented Continuous Benchmarking.
+However, to prevent performance regressions before they get merged we implemented Continuous Benchmarking.
-Using Bencher, we were able set up Continuous Benchmarking to catch performance regressions in CI.
+Using Bencher, we were able to set up Continuous Benchmarking to catch performance regressions in CI.